Skip to main content

 Surindera Studios

-Live out your best lord and lady of the manor fantasies at this stunning Grade I listed, Elizabethan-style house in Hatfield, Hertfordshire.
+Live out your best lord and lady of the manor fantasies at this stunning Grade I listed, Elizabethan-style house in Hatfield, Hertfordshire, which rounds off our top 15 most popular wedding venues in the UK.

 The spectacular exclusive-hire setting can host up to 400 guests, making it a dreamy setting for large and multicultural weddings.
 Civil ceremony spaces include The Loggia, an outdoor, waterside spot that sees couples saying their vows amidst neo-classical columns and magnificent mosaic ceilings, or how about a touch of palatial grandeur in the ornate Long Gallery or Marble Hall?